ripiuk/python-practice-book/chapter_3/README.md

 * The `__import__` function can be used to import a module by name

 > You can find the solution [here](problem_12.py)

+### Problem 13
+Write a program `csv2xls.py` that reads a csv file and exports it as Excel file.
+The program should take two arguments.
+The name of the csv file to read as first argument and the name of the Excel file to write as the second argument.

+> You can find the solution [here](problem_13.py)

+### Problem 14
+Create a new virtualenv and install BeautifulSoup.
+BeautifulSoup is very good library for parsing HTML.
+Try using it to extract all HTML links from a webpage.

+> You can find the solution [here](problem_14.py)